KingCylinder90/OperatingSystemsCW/week7.md

 - Performance monitoring
 - Comprehensive documentation

 The system demonstrates understanding of security principles and practical implementation capability.
-All planned security controls from Week 2 have been implemented and verified through Week 7 auditing.
+All my planned security controls from Week 2 have been implemented and verified through Week 7 auditing.